 4. You want to make the planning easier (yes, easier).

 It’s true that any wedding—whether at home or away— can morph into a logistical nightmare.
-But because many resorts and hotels have on-site wedding coordinators that do all the legwork for your ceremony AND we charge no fees to handle the travel coordination and logistics, a destination wedding can be much less stressful to plan.
+But because many resorts and hotels have on-site wedding coordinators that do all the legwork for your ceremony AND we charge no fees to handle the travel coordination and logistics, you’d be wise to explore how to plan a destination wedding.

 5. You want to streamline costs (or even, in some cases, save money).